International driving license for Bangladesh

 A UNESCO World Heritage Site and a religious architecture are what defined the Shat Gombuj Masjid.
 This mosque was constructed in 1459 by the Muslim Saint Khan Jahan Ali.
 Its unique architecture is what attracted several tourists to the mosque.
 It has eighty domes supported by sixty pillars.
 Inside the mosque, a small museum showing artifacts around the world can also be found.

 Spending the day strolling around and discovering more about Bangladesh inside the mosque is very worth it.
 When entering the mosque, you are required to take off your shoes.
 The admission fee is TK200 or roughly $3.
 As people come and go to the mosque every day, it is best to visit during the months of November to March for nice and clear weather.

 Liberation War Museum

 One of the things you should do while visiting the country is to try and get to know its history.
-With that, visiting the Liberation War Museum in Bangladesh will help you know and understand the country’s history and what it had gone through.
-The museum exhibits the history of Bangladesh through displays of military weapons, portraits, and human remains.
+With that, visiting the Liberation War Museum will help you know and understand the country’s history and what it had gone through.
+The museum exhibits the history through displays of military weapons, portraits, and human remains.